Caribbean Hotel Meal Plans

 Find out what the range of your hotel's ala carte menu, and then compare

 that cost to a meal plan.

 Meal plans are usually sold 2 ways:

-AP or American Plan, with 3 meals included.
+AP or American Plan, also called full board, with 3 meals included.

 An All Inclusive Resort?